-In addition to vegetable seedlings for gardeners to grow at home, we grow a few things that many home gardeners do not have the space for.
-Our produce is known for its quality, superior flavor, and ecological methods:
+In addition to vegetable seedlings for gardeners to grow at home, we grow a few things ourselves for markets and restaurants.
+Our produce is known for its quality, superior flavor, and ecological source:

 Winter Squash ‘North Georgia Candy Roaster’ Available November- December Candy Roasters are a type of sweet squash originally developed by post-Mississippian tribes.
-The ‘North Georgia Candy Roaster’ was renamed by the white-man following the encroachment of the State of Georgia in the mid-1800s that remains to this day.
+The ‘North Georgia Candy Roaster’ was renamed by the white-man following the occupation by the State of Georgia in the mid-1800s that remains to this day.
 It has been grown in this region for over 500 years – long before the European Conquest.
 It is a beautiful, large, and sweet fruit, sometimes weighing up to 15 pounds!
 Peach colored skin with blue highlights on the blossom end make this squash stand out and its bright orange colored flesh is reminiscent of a pumpkin.
 It is so sweet, sugar is not needed in pie and casserole dishes; the Cherokee use it in a corn-bean-squash soup for winter consumption rich in nutrients and flavor.
 This variety will keep refrigerated for up to NINE MONTHS making it one of the best storage crops in existence.
 Up until the mid-1900s this variety was widely grown and eaten by Appalachian families, not the pumpkin, until commercial agriculture largely replaced community self-reliance.
 This squash is not only absolutely delicious, but is a living testament to a resiliency and sustainable self-reliance that is absolutely necessary for today.